IdleBrickRBLX/CylindricalCast/README.md

 local CylindricalCast = require(CylindricalCast_PATH_HERE)

 local Cylinder = CylindricalCast.new({
         Quality = 30, -- The higher the quality the more precision you have.
 Recommended 15, 50
-	Size = Vector3.new(1, 2, 2), -- (Thicknes, RadiusY, RadiusZ)
+	CentreRadius = 0.1, -- Controls the Radius where the rays are emitted from Size = Vector3.new(1, 2, 2), -- (Thicknes, RadiusY, RadiusZ)
 	Ignore = {},
 	ThicknessQuality = 2 -- Quality on the X axis.
 Recommended 2, 3